mobimatter-com/react-native-euicc-info/README.md

 Simple eUICC info for Android.
 Contains only one function that returns the OS version of the eUICC chip.
 When eUICC is unavailable, the method returns null.

+*This pacakge is Android only and does not support iOS, web or Windows*

 ## Installation

 ```sh